saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 `A simplified parallel computing model for Python.
 DECO automatically parallelizes Python programs, and requires minimal modifications to existing serial programs.`

 I was blown away at how easy it was to use `deco`.
-To demonstrate how easy it is, let's look at 2 example scripts.
-First, a script that runs through a list and pings every host in it.
-After this, we will use `deco` to parallelize the first script.
+To demonstrate this, use `deco` to parallelize the following script.

 Slow ping
 =========

-Have a look at the following example script:

 ```python
 import os